xloayza/view.and.data-timeliner-mvc-sample/README.md

 ##Description

-A sample simulates Navisworks timeline with [Autodesk Forge Viewer](http://developer-autodesk.github.io/) .
+A sample simulates Navisworks timeline with [Viewer](https://developer.autodesk.com/api/view-and-data-api/).
 This is the [demo video](http://autode.sk/1WCO9ah).

 ##Dependencies